Back To Search Results

 • Children 1 to 12 yrs old:

-Patients with severe infections admitted to an intensive care unit or immunosuppressed may require oseltamivir treatment for a prolonged indeterminate duration (more than five days).
+Patients with severe infections admitted to an intensive care unit, or immunosuppressed may require oseltamivir treatment for a prolonged indeterminate duration (more than 5 days).

 Treatment Dosing Adjustments for Creatinine Clearance

-• Hemodialysis patients: 30 mg after dialysis x 5 days (assumes 3 HD sessions)
+• Patients on hemodialysis: 30 mg after dialysis x 5 days (assumes 3 HD sessions)

-Seasonal Influenza A and B Prophylaxis (seven to 10-day oral course)
+Seasonal Influenza A and B Prophylaxis (7 to 10-day oral course)

 • Adults: 75 mg daily [9]

-• Infants 0 to 8 months: 3 mg/kg/dose daily (not indicated for under three months unless clinically critical)
+• Infants 0 to 8 months: 3 mg/kg/dose daily (not indicated for under 3 months unless clinically critical)

 • Infants 9 to 11 months: 3 mg/kg/dose daily